 Your National Insurance number is your own personal account number.
 It is unique to you and you keep the same one all your life.
 It makes sure that the National Insurance contributions and tax you pay are properly recorded against your name.
-It also acts as a reference number when communicating with the Northern Ireland Social Security Agency and HM Revenue & Customs (HMRC).
+It also acts as a reference number when communicating with the Department for Communities and HM Revenue & Customs (HMRC).

 Receiving a National Insurance number automatically

 You'll be sent a National Insurance number automatically just before your 16th birthday if both of the following apply:

 - your parents or guardians are getting Child Benefit for you

 If you're between 16 and 20 years old and haven't received a National Insurance number, contact the National Insurance registration helpline for advice:

 When and how to apply for a National Insurance number

 If you don't already have a National Insurance number you must apply for one in the following circumstances.
 How you apply varies, as explained below.